-Mid-Term Exam (Exam 2)
+e.
+Mid Term Exam (Exam 2)

-The mid-term exam is cumulative (covering materials taught from the beginning of the semester and previously tested) after nearly 10 weeks of the semester.
-This exam has 100 multiple-choice questions and contributes 30% to the final grade.
+The mid-term exam is cumulative (covering materials taught from the beginning of the semester and previously tested) after 10 weeks of the semester.
+This exam has one hundred multiple choice questions and contributes 30% to the final grade.

+f.
 Final Examination (Exam 4)